 Snapping turtle hatchlings are tiny!
 They emerge from their ping pong-sized eggs measuring only an inch long.

 Their small size and soft shell leave them vulnerable to predators.
 Moms’ propensity to dig their nests on road embankments put the new babies at risk for vehicular fatalities, too.

 Snapping turtles that hatch in the Fall dig out of their nest and head for the closest pond or lake.

 If there’s already snow on the ground, they’ll spend the winter hibernating in their nest.

 Biologists estimate that each hatchling has less than one-tenth of a percent chance of surviving to adulthood.
+And the chances are even lower for albino snapping turtles.
 During their first year, they’re a prime food source for: